 There’s rarely any notice given, you find yourself in the dark wondering what to do.
 Read this handy guide to help you prepare for the unexpected.

-Right now, there are 3 things you should do to prepare:
+Right now, there are three things you should do to prepare:

 - Find your fuse box.
 Fuse boxes tend to be in cupboards, or in the under stairs space, or in the attached garage or in the utility room.
 Familiarise yourself with the switches.